 Why is Lyme Disease a Danger?
 You Should Understand the Severity

 We all have heard of it, but what is Lyme disease?
-Why is Lyme disease a danger to our health and how can someone contract it?
+Why is Lyme disease dangerous to our health, and how can someone contract it?
 What are the symptoms of the disease?
 How are we able to cure it?
-These are all important questions to ask, especially when we don’t hear about it frequently.
+These are all important questions, especially when we don’t hear about it frequently.

 What is Lyme Disease?

 Lyme disease is the most common vector-borne disease in the United States.
 A vector-borne disease is any agent that carries and transmits an infectious pathogen into another living organism.
 It is most commonly transmitted to humans by getting bitten by infected ticks.
 The ticks get the bacterium by biting infected animals.
-After one- four weeks of the initial bite, most people will experience some type of symptoms.
+After one to four weeks of the initial bite, most people will experience some symptoms.
 About 70-80% of cases develop a rash called erythema migrans.
-Others receive flu-like symptoms that include fever, chills, headaches, fatigue, joint pain, or muscle aches.
-This may also sometimes lead to issues with mental health including memory loss, difficulty thinking, and dizziness.
+Others receive flu-like symptoms, including fever, chills, headaches, fatigue, joint pain, or muscle aches.
+These symptoms may also lead to issues with mental health, including memory loss, difficulty thinking, and dizziness.

 Why is Lyme disease a danger?